Gehancv/Chord-Progression-Network-Analysis-of-Ray-Charles-Jazz-songs/README.md

 Research Questions:

 a.
 Nodes and link attacks could represent failures in the instrument or the person playing it.
 Can the chord progression network show why some mistakes in songs go unnoticed?
-What is the robustness of the network?
+What is the robustness of the network? <br>
 b.
-Does Ray Charles have a unique music style compared to other artists?
+Does Ray Charles have a unique music style compared to other artists?  <br>
 c.
-In the structure, why do more important links (larger weights) appear?
+In the structure, why do more important links (larger weights) appear?  <br>
 d.
-Does Ray Charles prefer chords used in his songs?
+Does Ray Charles prefer chords used in his songs?  <br>
 e.
 Are there any communities?
 Is there homophily?
-Is it possible to explain those communities using music theory?
+Is it possible to explain those communities using music theory?  <br>

 In summary, these questions cover a range of topics related to the uniqueness of Ray Charles’s songs and network attributes such as communities, homophily, robustness, the prominence of high-weighted links, and the appearance of hubs.